 What and when is recruitment?

-Recruitment is the official process to get into a fraternity or sorority affiliated with the National Panhellenic Conference (NPC) or the North-American Interfraternity Council (NIC, or locally, the IFC).
+Recruitment is the formal process for membership selection for fraternities or sororities affiliated with the National Panhellenic Conference (NPC) or the Interfraternity Council (IFC).

-You must be registered with the Greek Life Office to participate.
-Formal Recruitment begins a few weeks after the first day of classes.
+You must be registered with Greek Affairs to participate.
+Formal recruitment begins a few weeks after the first day of classes.

 How long does being a New Member take and what are the requirements?